patelkb99/cs4641-team36.github.io/README.md

 ### How we improved our approach

 The imbalanced class distributions will lead to our model generalizing poorly.
 This problem is exacerbated if we have unrepresentative test/train splits.
-In order to combat the unbalanced class problem and increase the generalizability of our model, stratified k fold validation was used over 80% of the data.
-The other 20% is saved for testing.
-By using stratified k-fold validation, we ensure that each validation fold has an even proportion of positive and negative samples.
+In order to combat the unbalanced class problem and increase the generalizability of our model, we used stratified k fold validation over 80% of the data.
+The other 20% was saved for testing.
+By using stratified k-fold validation, we ensured that each validation fold had an even proportion of positive and negative samples.

 <!-- ![Graph 2.
 Ratio of Negative to Positive Samples Manifold](images/Graph_RatioP2NManifold_CNN.png) -->